MichelaBon/starter-hugo-academic/content/home/research.md

   columns: "2"
 ---

-**The Social Welfare Implication of Multimodality Technologies: the Case of BlaBlaModes**
+**The Social Welfare Implication of Multimodality Technologies: Evidence from BlaBlaModes**